Images of Nature - Instruction - Workshops

-White Sands National Monument is a few miles southwest of Alamogordo, NM and about 100 miles north of El Paso, Texas.
+White Sands National Park is a few miles southwest of Alamogordo, NM and about 100 miles north of El Paso, Texas.
 If you choose not to drive all the way there, flying into El Paso is a good alternative.
 There is a direct highway from El Paso to Alamogordo.
 Lodging and restaurants are widely available in Alamogordo.
 Alamogordo is the closest town to Holloman AFB so to meet that demand, you’ll find a range of restaurants and hotels.

 The proximity of the Air Base means that the Monument must maintain strict opening and closing hours.
 White Sands is open every day except Christmas at 7:00 AM (except when closed for missile tests.